EchoStone1101/RustyBlogs/_posts/2023-09-14-Rust-Types.md

 With named types, the hashing scheme suddenly falls apart.
 To represent the named type references, there was a `Type::Named` variant, which only contained the type name, which in turn must be resolved by the `TypeManager` into its verbose, *true* `Type`.
 This workaround, apart from being messy, is fundamentally flawed, because it breaks the **invariant that identical `Type`s are clones of the same `Rc<Type>`**.
 Before and after resolving a `Type::Named`, `TypeManager` can give different answers to a `Type` comparsion.

 Previously, I actually managed to make this scheme work, for the parsing part of my compiler only, by invoking the resolve function at very specific points.
 No need to say it was unfavorable.
-Worse still, it simply breaks when I started executing the expressions, which made me really consider how to really fix the scheme for the named types.
+Worse still, it simply breaks when I started executing the expressions, which made me really reconsider how to design a scheme that works for the named types.

 ## Identity, Equivalence, and Union-Find